HistoricFutures/historicfutures.github.io/_posts/2015-07-21-algorithmic-power.markdown

 Given the prevalence of algorithms in supply chains and their extensive ability to affect behaviour, we’re confident that String3 will nudge users towards better decisions.

 String3 will be launched this Autumn.
-Sign up to be the first to know when you can start using it [getstring3.com](getstring3.com)
+Sign up to be the first to know when you can start using it [getstring3.com](http://getstring3.com/)

-By Marshall Buxton [@marshallbuxton](@marshallbuxton) & Tim Wilson
+By Marshall Buxton [@marshallbuxton](https://twitter.com/marshallbuxton)& Tim Wilson